 Each technician is issued personal protection equipment with specific instructions for its proper use.
 Safety vests are required for specific tasks and identification purposes.
 Every employee is required to attend regularly scheduled safety meetings.
-Instructions are given in reference to the Employee Right to Know Law which includes Safety Data Sheets (SDS) and potential hazards in the building.
+Instructions are given in reference to the Employee Right to Know Law which includes Safety Data Sheets (SDS) and potential hazards within our facility.